sebeaumont/htlp/README.md

 Time to raise my game and promote my values to types.
 Well ghc has an extension for that (of course)...

+My intension is to turn all this into a tutorial style blog post once I've grasped the basics and done something practical other than follow along the ```singletons``` papers.
+In the hope that it might help others get down the road.